cowprotocol/docs/docs/governance/process/template.md

 ## Snapshot

-Phase 2 Proposal: Add a link to the corresponding CoW DAO Snapshot poll you’ve created.
+Phase 2 Proposal: Add a link to the corresponding CoW DAO Snapshot poll you've created.
 ````